 In the U.S. today, the most powerful system organizing gender is a binary one, characterized by two supposedly distinct and unequal categories (female and male, woman and man, girl and boy).
 In this course, we’ll use culture as a lens to explore how that binary system functions, where it came from, and how individuals and groups have responded to it.

 In other times and places, the rules of binary gender have looked very different than what we’re most familiar with in the U.S. today.
 Men were the first cheerleaders, the first knitters, and the first people to wear high-heeled shoes.
 Women pioneered computer programming and brewing beer.
 And across time and space, many societies haven’t had binary gender at all, but other systems with three, four, or as many as seven different genders.

-Gender theorists point to the variations in gender roles observed among different cultures in arguing that gender—our masculinity or femininity—is a social construct rather than an innate biological characteristic.
-Because there is no universal “right” way to be a man or a woman, they argue that our ways of “doing gender” are shaped by social cues and influences.
+Gender studies scholars point to these variations in gender rules and systems as evidence that gender is a social construct rather than an innate biological characteristic.
+Because there is no universal “right” way to be a man or a woman, and no universal definition of what a man or woman even is, they conclude the most honored ways of “doing gender” in a given society are shaped by social cues and influences.

 Dr. Pamela Wynne Butler

 Dr. Pamela Wynne Butler is Associate Director and Director of Undergraduate Studies in the Gender Studies Program.
 Dr. Butler's research uses critical-race and transnational feminist critique to understand popular and public cultures in the United States.
 Their areas of expertise include: U.S. histories of gender, sexuality, and empire; feminist political economy; reproductive politics; and the carceral state.
 Dr. Butler teaches classes both at Notre Dame and at the Westville Correctional Center.